• Skip to primary navigation

 • Pour your homemade Balsamic Vinaigrette over your favorite salad or vegetables and enjoy.

-It’s worth noting that high-quality balsamic vinegar, like traditional balsamic from Modena, Italy, will yield a more flavorful vinaigrette compared to lower quality options.
+High-quality balsamic vinegar, like traditional balsamic from Modena, Italy, will yield a more flavorful vinaigrette compared to lower quality options - for pale alternatives see white balsamic vinegar substitutes guide.

 Balsamic vinaigrette and balsamic vinegar, although both made from grapes, differ in their preparation method, taste, and intended use.